 If you are buying online look for disclosures like, “minor damage” or “cosmetic damage”.
 I would stay away from this unless you are looking to buy up a unit for parts.

 One way to verify the seller’s claims is to have a look at the flight logs.
 Drones like the 3DR Solo, Yuneec and DJI products offer this feature.
 Like the odometer of a car, you may be able to estimate the hours of service and number of flights.
 It is possible for the seller to delete these files but most people don’t bother.
 Lipo batteries require care and maintenance.
 A look at the battery logs can reveal how many times the battery has been charged and discharged.

-The FAA requires that any aircraft weighing more than 8.8 ounces be registered.
+As of July 3, 2017 the FAA no longer requires recreational unmanned aircraft to be registered.
 If you are buying a drone that was previously registered as a “recreational aircraft” just remove any registration markings prior to flight and apply your own.
 If the aircraft was registered as a “commercial aircraft” the owner will need to login to their FAA account and unregister the aircraft.
 (Commercial aircraft are registered by serial number while recreational aircraft are not.) https://registermyuas.faa.gov

 If you are buying a DJI product, the aircraft was registered to the original owner through a cloud based service however, you are still able to change the name of the aircraft through the DJI Go app.
 Future flights will record normally and be saved to your cloud account provided you are signed in and synchronizing regularly.
 Check to see if this is a feature of the drone you plan to buy or you may be stuck with the naming scheme of the previous owner.